p4lang/gsoc/2026/ideas_list.md

 - Discussion thread: Github Issue Tracker, Zulip

 **Alternative qualification task**
 Presently, BMv2 can only be built with CMake.
-The goal of this qualification task is to enable building using Bazel 8.5.0 (in addition to CMake) and deploy a Github workflow to test that for [simple_switch_grpc](https://github.com/p4lang/behavioral-model/tree/main/targets/simple_switch_grpc).
+The goal is to modernize BMv2 and get it to build using Bazel 8.5.0 and deploy a Github workflow runs the unit tests for [simple_switch_grpc](https://github.com/p4lang/behavioral-model/tree/main/targets/simple_switch_grpc).

 1. Add support for [Bazel 8.5.0](https://bazel.build/versions/8.5.0/run/build) to BMv2's simple_switch_grpc.
 An example P4 repository that uses Bazel is [P4Runtime](https://github.com/p4lang/p4runtime).
 2. Create a Github workflow that caches, builds, and runs the unit tests.
 An example P4 repository that has a Github workflow set up is [P4C](https://github.com/p4lang/p4c/blob/7d367760701056cfa4fe0321f62914c0e79a6214/.github/workflows/ci-bazel.yml).